mandeldl/portfolio/README.md

 - [x] activate takana

 #Miscellaneous notes
--Coolors lets you export .scss!
+*Coolors lets you export .scss!
--Does it make more sense to link to normalize and skeleton in the head, and not import them into base until ready for production?
+*Does it make more sense to link to normalize and skeleton in the head, and not import them into base until ready for production?